 What do I need to wear?

-- Minimum requirements at most clubs is a full-face helmet, gloves, long pants and long-sleeved shirt.
+- The minimum requirements at most clubs are a full-face helmet, gloves, long pants, and long-sleeved shirt.

-- You don’t need specific racewear just yet and some club allow you to race club events in jeans and a long-sleeved tee.
+- You don’t need specific racewear just yet and some clubs allow you to race club events in jeans and a long-sleeved tee.

 - Once you move into racing above a club level, you will need to wear more specific racewear like the type you find at the links below:

 - You can also go deeper into the Protection by buying a range of additional products to help product your body